cscart/docs/user_guide/look_and_feel/changing_attributes/image_verification.rst

 .. important::

-    For displaying verification CS-Cart requires **GD Library** to be installed on the server.
+    You must have **GD Library** installed on the server for CS-Cart to display verification images.
 PHP must be compiled with **freetype support**.
 So PHP must be configured with the following keys: ``--with-gd --enable-gd-native-ttf``

 .. image:: img/verification_settings.png